GenesisFR/DS2TroubleshootingGuide/README.md

 ## Stutters when moving the mouse

 This is caused by the NVIDIA drivers for Cyberpunk (460.79).
 The problem was fixed in 466.11 (and again in 497.29).
-If it's still not fixed for you for some reason, use older drivers.
-You can use this [link](https://www.nvidia.com/Download/Find.aspx?lang=en-us) to find them.
+If it's still not fixed for you for some reason, use another driver version.
+You can find them [here](https://www.nvidia.com/Download/Find.aspx).

+It can also be caused by your mouse polling rate being too high.
+Try lowering it in your mouse software until the issue is gone.

 ## The cutscene for Valdis fails to start